detsam/indepstate-cc/app/config/README.md

 User-facing descriptions for configuration options are stored in files named `*-settings-descriptor.json` alongside the default configs.
+Each descriptor file contains two top-level keys:

+- `properties` - optional metadata about the section itself.
+Supported fields include `name` to override the displayed section title and `group` to categorize related sections.
+Sections sharing the same group are separated with a divider in the Settings panel.
-Each descriptor file mirrors the structure of its corresponding config and provides metadata such as field type and a human-readable description.
-Nested objects are supported, so deeply structured configs like `pending-strategies.json` use `pending-strategies-settings-descriptor.json` to describe their inner fields.
+- `options` - an object mirroring the structure of the corresponding config file.
+Every field provides at least a `type` and human-readable `description`.
+Nested objects and arrays are supported, so deeply structured configs like `pending-strategies.json` use `pending-strategies-settings-descriptor.json` to describe their inner fields.

 These descriptors are consumed by the in-app Settings panel to render editable forms.

 ## Order Card Source Configuration